-Georgetown University is our number 7 pick for the best non-profit online college.
+Georgetown University is our number 7 pick for the best non-profit online university.
 This school provides you with the option to earn a Masters degree completely online.
 While your program choices are a bit limited for a Master’ degree, you can also earn other degrees as well as choosing courses to enhance your skills and your life.
 Georgetown is a name that is well-known by many employers and business associates.
 Each of the programs at Georgetown is accreditated by the Middle State Association of Colleges and Schools.
 The Master’s programs have additional accreditations.
 As a side note, this school does require you to take the GMAT or the GRE.

 6. Saint Joseph’s University